-If i is an index with $0 \le i \le n-1$ , we say that i is unfulfilled in a timed semi-execution $\alpha$ if the number of REQUESTi events in $\alpha$ is strictly greater than the number of GRANTi events in $\alpha$ .
-We say that a timed execution or timed semi-execution $\alpha$ is heavily loaded starting from time t if for all times t', $t \le t' < t{end}(\alpha)$ , all indices in $\{0, ..., n-1\}$ are unfulfilled in the prefix of $\alpha$ consisting of all the events occurring up to and including time t'.
-We say that an action is an ELSE action if it is a locally controlled action of the manager other than a GRANT; ELSE events and steps are defined similarly.
+If i is an index with $0 \le i \le n-1$, we say that i is unfulfilled in a timed semi-execution α if the number of $REQUEST_i$ events in α is strictly greater than the number of $GRANT_i$ events in α .
+We say that a timed execution or timed semi-execution α is heavily loaded starting from time t if for all times $t \leq t' < t{end}(\alpha)$, all indices are unfulfilled in the prefix of α consisting of all the events occurring up to and including time t'.
+We say that an action is an ELSE action if it is a locally controlled action of the manager other than a GRANT; ELSE events and steps are defined similarily.

-LEMMA 4.11.
-Let A be a centralized computer system with an active manager, that solves the timed mutual exclusion problem, and let $\alpha$ be a slow timed semi-execution of A. Assume that there exists an unfulfilled index in $\alpha$ , any GRANT event in $\alpha$ is followed by a corresponding FINISH event, and LOCAL and TICK events occur in $\alpha$ at time $t{end}(\alpha)$ .
-Then there exists a slow timed semi-execution $\beta$ extending $\alpha$ , such that for some i, $0 \le i \le n-1$ , where $t = t{end}(\alpha \sigma)$ , $\sigma$ consists entirely of TICK and ELSE events, and LOCAL and TICK events occur in $\alpha \sigma$ at time t.
+Lemma 4.11 Let A be a centralized resource allocation algorithm with an active manager, and let α be a slow timed semi-execution of A. Assume that there are unfulfilled indices in α , and LOCAL and TICK events occur in α at time $t{end}(\alpha)$.
+Then there exists a slow timed semi-execution β extending α , such that for some $i, 0 \leq i \leq n-1$, where $t = t{end}(\alpha \sigma)$, LOCAL and TICK events occur in $\alpha \sigma$ at time t, and there are no REQUEST or GRANT events in σ .

-$shed(\beta) = sched(\alpha\sigma)(GRANT(i), t)(REQUEST(i), t)(FINISH(i), t),$
+$sched(\beta) = sched(\alpha\sigma) (GRANT(i), t) (REQUEST(i), t) (FINISH(i), t),$

-Note that if $\alpha$ is heavily loaded starting from an arbitrary time t' then $\beta$ is also heavily loaded starting from time t'.
+Notice that if α is a heavily loaded starting from time t then β is also heavily loaded starting from time t.

-Proof.
-Assume by way of contradiction that there does not exist a timed semi-execution with the desired properties.
-We extend $\alpha$ to an infinite timed execution in which no GRANT events occur.
-As there exists an unfulfilled index in $\alpha$ this contradicts the eventual granting property.
+Proof: Assume by way of contradiction that there does not a exist a timed semi-execution with the desired properties.
+We will extend α to an infinite timed execution in which no GRANT events occur.
+As there are unfulfilled indices in α this contradicts the eventual granting property.

-This is done by constructing, inductively starting from j = 0, successive slow timed semi-executions, $\alpha \sigma_j$ , each extending the previous one, such that for every j:
+This is done by constructing, inductively starting from j = 0, successive slow timed semiexecutions, $\alpha \sigma_j$, each extending the previous one, such that for every j: